 - No Upfront Reserved Instances (NURI) – NURIs offer significant savings compared to On-Demand Instance pricing.
 You pay nothing upfront, but you commit to pay for the Reserved Instances over the course of a one- or three-year term.
 One-year NURIs offer a 31% discount and three-year NURIs offer a 48% discount.
 For T3.medium, one-year NURIs offer a 18% discount and three-year NURIs offer a 28% discount.

 - Partial Upfront Reserved Instances (PURI) – PURIs offer higher savings than NURIs.
 This option requires you to pay a portion of the total cost upfront and pay the remainder of the cost on an hourly basis over the course of the term.
 One-year PURIs offer a 33% discount and three-year PURIs offer a 50% discount.
 For T3.medium, one-year PURIs offer a 20% discount and three-year NURIs offer a 30% discount.

 - All Upfront Reserved Instances (AURI) – AURIs offer the highest savings of all of the Reserved Instance payment options.
 You pay for the entire reservation with one upfront payment and pay nothing on an hourly basis.
 One-year AURIs offer a 35% discount and three-year AURIs offer a 52% discount.
 For T3.medium, one-year AURIs offer a 22% discount and three-year NURIs offer a 32% discount.

 - Reserved Instance pricing is specific to each region and depends on the payment option and term that you select.
-When you purchase a Reserved Instance, you will be charged the associated upfront (if applicable) and hourly fees (if applicable), even if you are not currently running Amazon Elasticsearch Service.
+When you purchase a Reserved Instance, you will be charged the associated upfront fees (if applicable) and hourly fees (if applicable), even if you are not currently running Amazon Elasticsearch Service.
 To purchase Reserved Instances, visit the Reserved Instance tab in our Console.